Bibekmeher35/AI-DeepFake-Detection/README.md

 This project has been developed by Bibek Meher (Team: Anshuman Mishra, Karan Dev Gorai, Satwik Shivam, Aditi Kumari Singh, Prabhati Karmakar) at C V Raman Global University, Bhubaneswar.

-You can also watch [this Youtube video](https://www.youtube.com/watch?v=_q16aJTXVRE) to get a better intuition about the project.
-You can watch [this playList](https://www.youtube.com/watch?v=quJ8Rv84oA0&list=PLNIj0dkfMA1FsD5xR4IEc8vdwr66_WExl) for step by step installation.

 You can read more about the project on <a href="https://github.com/Bibekmeher35/AI-DeepFake-Detection/tree/main/Documentation" target="_blank"><img src="https://img.shields.io/badge/Documentation-blue?style=for-the-badge&logo=github&logoColor=white" alt="Documentation" /></a>&nbsp;